Latest News

 Gold prices fall as a potential US-China trade agreement dents demand for safe-haven assets

-Asian stocks surged on signs of a detente between China and the United States in trade tensions.
-This was a positive start to a busy week, which will include central bank meetings as well as megacap earnings.
+Asian stocks rose as signs of a truce in the China-U.S. Trade tensions boosted risk appetite.
+This was a good start to a busy week, which will include central bank meetings and earnings from megacap companies.

 The UBS analyst Giovanni Staunovo stated that a possible trade agreement between the U.S.